These Amazon October Prime Day 2023 gaming laptop deals are a huge win

 One of the best deals available right now is on the Acer Nitro 5.
 It's currently 22% off, so you can get it for $700 (regularly $900).

-Which gaming laptop deal is right for you (or the person you're shopping for) will depend heavily on the user's gaming skill level and the types of games they enjoy playing.
-A highly-skilled gamer will want a more souped-up hardware configuration, with a powerful processor, a ton of RAM, plenty of internal storage, superior graphics capabilities and a strong battery life.
-An average gamer, however, can easily get away with a less costly configuration.

-Many of these on-sale gaming laptops will make a great holiday gift for the gamer in your life.
+Many of these on-sale gaming laptops will make great holiday gifts.
 And if you're looking for some of the hottest gaming gift ideas, check out our coverage of the coolest Christmas gifts for PC gamers.
 Don't forget, a good pair of noise-canceling headphones (or earbuds) is the perfect companion to a gaming laptop.

 Best October Prime Day gaming laptop deals

 Amazon's current deals offer powerful gaming laptops at discounted October Prime Day prices.
 But be prepared to spend.
-A good Windows gaming laptop will usually cost at least $800, and experienced gamers may need to spend $1,500 or more.
+A good Windows gaming laptop still usually costs at least $800, and experienced gamers may need to spend $1,500 or more.

 While several configurations are available on Amazon, this configuration of the Acer Predator Helios 16 comes with a 16-inch WQXGA LED (2,560 x 1,600 pixel resolution) display that has a 240Hz refresh rate and a 16:10 aspect ratio.
 It supports G-Sync and has 16GB of RAM and a 1TB SSD.
 For a processor, it uses a 13th generation Intel Core i-7-13800HX (with a dedicated RTX 4070 GPU).